Slum Kids Ki

-I will travel to the slums of Mumbai in India to start an artistic project together with children living in Dharavi and partner: The Dharavi Project-ACORN Foundation India.
+I will travel to the slums of Mumbai in India to start an artistic project together with children living in Dharavi.
 My motivation and starting point of this project is to attract young people in the slums and give them the opportunity to artistically develop themselves and to introduce them to contemporary dance and video.

 I want the children and young people to have the central role, starting from their creativity, movement and expression.
 The aim of this project is to set up a dancelaboratorium in India where young people from the slums and I always coöporate together.
 The result will be filmed and short video's will be created.

 Destelheide, a unique training center in Flanders and our partner in Belgium, will present these video's in februari 2014 during an exhibition.

 Creative video: https://vimeo.com/78067236